Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Proof of Proposition

 \section{Proof of Proposition \ref{prop 1 Planch}}

-First, we recall the following elementary lemma (see \cite[Proposition]{CHH}). \begin{lem}[Sobolev lemma for compact groups] Let $H$ be a Hilbert space, $K$ a compact group and $C(K,H)$ the space of continuous functions from $K$ to $H$.
-We consider $C(K,H)$ as a representation of $K$ through the right regular action and for $\rho\in \widehat{K}$ we denote by $C(K,H)[\rho]$ the $\rho$-isotypic component.
+First, we recall the following elementary lemma (see \cite[Proposition]{CHH}). \begin{lem}[Sobolev lemma for compact groups] Let $H$ be a Hilbert space, $K$ be a compact group and $C(K,H)$ be the space of continuous functions from $K$ to $H$.
+Consider $C(K,H)$ as a representation of $K$ through the right regular action and for $\rho\in \widehat{K}$ denote by $C(K,H)[\rho]$ its $\rho$-isotypic component.
 Then, for every $\rho\in \widehat{K}$ and $\varphi\in C(K,H)[\rho]$ we have

 \end{lem}

 Now we proceed to the proof of Proposition \ref{prop 1 Planch}.